hugozepeda18/hugozepeda18/README.md

 - 👋 Hi, I’m @hugozepeda18 (Hugo Armando Zepeda Ruiz)
-- 🌱 I currently work as Full-Stack Software Developer
+- 🌱 I currently work as Java Software Engineer
 - 👀 I’m interested in Software Development, Full-Stack Web Development and Artificial Intelligence.
-- 💞️ I’m looking to collaborate on projects related to the topics mentioned above and projects where I can collaborate with the programming languages I know.
 - 📫 How to reach me : hugozepeda6@gmail.com or LinkedIn https://www.linkedin.com/in/hugo-zepeda-ruiz/
-- 👀 I program in C++, Python, Javascript (plus HTML, CSS), and Java
+- 👀 My day to day programming languages are Java, Javascript and Python

 <!---
 hugozepeda18/hugozepeda18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.